Home » Skin Care » Body Skin Care » Scar Treatments

 There are also other risks, including complications from the anesthetic and infection.
 Following your physician’s orders before and after the procedure can help minimize the risks of both of these problems.
 Also, choosing a reputable surgeon to do the work is important.
 Otherwise, you may not be satisfied with the results and may be at greater risk from these complications.

 The bottom line is that you have to decide whether surgical scar tissue removal is worth the risk.
-And the best way to make that decision is by consulting with a plastic surgeon or dermatologist.
+And the best way to make that decision is by consulting with a surgeon or dermatologist.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.